Stick PC: History

 The stick PC was first introduced in 2003.
 The Gumstix, which came out that same year, used the ARM architecture system on a chip (SoC) and the Linux 2.6 kernel.
 Windows CE can be installed on this stick.
 It was based on the idea of making a PC similar in size to that of an average stick of chewing gum.

 As the popularity of smart TVs and set-top boxes to view streaming services (such as the Roku) grew, companies started looking at making these small computers even smaller and easier to use.

-Several stick PCs using ARM architecture SoCs were introduced around 2012, made of sticks pluggable in an HDMI port, including Android Mini PC MK802 series from Rikomagic, using Android or Linux distributions, both based on Linux and Allwinner Technology or Rockchip SoC and Cotton Candy, using Samsung Exynos SoC.
+Several stick PCs using ARM architecture SoCs were introduced around 2012, made of sticks pluggable in an HDMI port, including the Android Mini PC MK802 series from Rikomagic, using Android or Linux distributions, both based on Linux and Allwinner Technology or Rockchip SoC and Cotton Candy, using Samsung Exynos SoC.

 2013-2014 saw several manufacturers come out with stick PCs.
 MeeGoPad released the first x86 based stick PC, featuring the Intel Atom Z3735F Processor.
 In April 2013, Tronsmart released the MK908, using the Rockchip RK3188 (featuring the quad-core ARM Cortex-A9 and ARM Mali-400MP GPU).
 On July 24, 2013, Google introduced the Google Chromecast, a streaming device similar in function and design to a stick PC.
 On November 19, 2014, Amazon released a smaller version of the Amazon Fire TV called the Fire TV Stick.

 In March 2015, ASUS and Google introduced the Chromebit, a stick PC based on the Rockchip RK3288 SoC and running Google's ChromeOS.

 In 2016, Intel introduced the Intel Compute Stick.
 It was discontinued in June 2020.